 Man, I sure lead a risky life these days.
 I’ve learned that I am on the bleeding edge of so many wild frontiers, it is a wonder that I’m still alive.
-When you add in the fact that I’m also in great health, constantly happy, and I even still have all of my fingers and toes, I am expecting a call from the Guiness Book of World Records any day now.
+When you add in the fact that I’m also in great health, happy and content with life, and I even still have all of my fingers and toes, I am expecting a call from the Guinness Book of World Records any day now.

 Let’s review a few of the risks people have told me I’m running:

 - When I write about my strategy of driving only small, fuel-efficient cars, people chime in about how dangerous it is to drive anything except large trucks like the Chevrolet Tahoe.

 - When I write about how we should all ride bikes, people whine about the danger of getting hit by cars while cycling.

 - When I describe my love of carpentry and the power tools which make it possible, I get tales of severed fingers and punctured eyeballs.

 - When I suggest that it’s more cost-effective to use only high-deductible health and home insurance, people talk about the risk of chronic diseases lurking just around the corner and the litigious people with slippery shoes who might fall on my sidewalk.

 - When I write about how I never keep more than a few thousand dollars in uninvested cash around (instead of the $30,000 “emergency fund” that beginner financial advisers suggest), people gasp and talk about the dangers of holding only volatile investments.